 Ability to meet regulatory requirements

-In late spring/early summer 2020, MVWD will add granular-activated carbon (GAC) and ion exchange technology to the water treatment process at Plant 30, located at 5617 San Bernardino St. in Montclair, to meet stricter regulations recently implemented by the State Water Resources Control Board’s Division of Drinking Water (DDW).
+In October 2020, MVWD will add granular-activated carbon (GAC) and ion exchange technology to the water treatment process at Plant 30, located on San Bernardino St. in Montclair, to meet stricter regulations recently implemented by the State Water Resources Control Board’s Division of Drinking Water (DDW).
 The project will include 12 GAC vessels, each approximately 10’ in diameter and 18’ tall, as well as four slightly larger ion exchange vessels.
 As water passes through these vessels, additional constituents will be filtered out to improve the quality of water delivered to our customers.
-The project is currently out to bid to solicit contractor proposals.
+Click here for more information about the Plant 30 Wellhead Treatment Project.